-Aquatic exercise in warm water improves the pumping action of the heart, makes the lungs work harder, relaxes muscles, reduces pain and unloads the joints.
-Aquatic Therapy is suitable for people of all ages and fitness levels and as our pools are at a safe depth so you do not need to be able to swim to benefit from Aquatic therapy.
+Aquatic Therapy or “Aquatherapy” is a therapist-supervised treatment of a wide range of conditions in a heated pool (34 -36˚C).
+Aquatic Therapy utilises the warmth of the water to relax muscles, the buoyancy to assist or resist movement and the weightlessness to decrease pain and stress on joints.
+Aquatic exercise in warm water improves the pumping action of the heart, makes the lungs work harder, reduces pain and unloads the joints.
+It is suitable for people of all ages and fitness levels and as our pools are at a safe depth you do not need to be able to swim to benefit from Aquatic therapy.

 Who can benefit from Aquatic Therapy?